235u/proposals/EzparkTechnology/docs/competence.md

 - Break up problem space and design solutions, that span multiple technologies / platforms
 - Visualize and design systems with multiple product lines and integrations with external systems
 - Design good and normalized database schemas keeping in mind the queries that will have to be run
-- Implement operations support systems like monitoring, reporting etc.
+- Implement operations support systems like monitoring, reporting, etc.

 ### Problem Decomposition